ajit97singh/Seq2Seq-Translation-with-Attention-in-PyTorch/README.md

 The English to Russian pairs are too big to include in the repository, so download to data/eng-rus.txt before continuing.
 The file is a tab separated list of translation pairs:

+### Note: This is a generic project and can be used to create a translator between any language pair just edit he input_lang variable in main.py

 ## Project Overview

 This repository contains: